 Subject specific dictionaries and encyclopedias are useful for helping you figure out the jargon of a discipline and can give quick overviews of a topic to get you started.
 You can often pick up keywords to use in your search strategies from these sources.

-Our subject or discipline specific databases may allow you to find sources you can't find through Summon.
-They also often include other features (search, sort, result display, download...) that Summon does not have.
+Our subject or discipline specific databases may allow you to find sources you can't find through Omni.
+They may also include other features that Omni does not have.
 All will let you find journal articles.
 Some will also include other types of resources such as books, book chapters, theses.

 - Proquest databases: can search each individually or can combine and search across all at the same time